2010s in fashion: Style gallery 2014–2016

+A woman wearing thick framed glasses and kitschy prints, 2015.

 A man wearing pullover hoodie and a snapback cap in 2015, influenced by sports and skate fashion.

 Tourists in Georgia (U.S.), 2015, wearing casual clothes with cargo shorts and sneakers, typical of everyday American style.

 Young adults wearing festival styles at an outdoor event in Sacramento, 2015.

 Men's polo shirts in more muted earth tones, 2015, reflecting the shift from neon and bright colors toward minimal, mature palettes.

 A man in Lumbersexual style, 2016, wearing a flannel shirt and groomed beard, blending rugged Americana with hipster grooming trends.

 Style gallery 2017–2019

 Woman wearing Instagram-influenced bold lipstick and contour makeup popular in the mid to late-2010s, 2017.

 Woman with ombré hair, 2017, a coloring technique that remained popular throughout the decade.

 Influencer Kylie Jenner in 2017, whose makeup and fashion choices impacted trends social media.

 New York streetwear fashion showing off oversized layering and high-low styling in 2017.

 Bangkok streetwear in 2017, blending soft sheers with workwear inspired denim and ripped jeans.

 American man wearing a vintage style boater hat in 2017, showing the longevity of hipster style across the decade.

 Athleisure fashion, 2017, with athletic bottoms and sneakers worn as casual streetwear by women and men alike.

 Mexican student wearing a casual outfit: a jacket, black jeans and loafers, 2017.

 Man wearing a hipster fedora hat, 2017.